Who are Citizen Reviewers?

-Citizen Reviewers bring a wealth of knowledge to the Alzheimer Society Research Program (ASRP) through evaluating the lay summaries of the research proposals that are submitted to the ASRP for clarity, importance and relevance to their lived experience and in scoring applications they are assigned to help determine which are strongest to move forward for funding.
+Citizen Reviewers bring a wealth of knowledge to the Alzheimer Society Research Program (ASRP).
+After research proposals are submitted to the ASRP, Citizen Reviewers evaluate the proposal lay summaries for clarity, importance, and relevance to their lived experience.

 Since 2014, the Alzheimer Society of Canada has included people with lived experience of dementia in the ASRP Peer Review process through the role of the Citizen Reviewer.

 In 2020, the involvement of Citizen Reviewers in the Peer Review process was further formalized, allowing for greater participation, inclusivity, and engagement.

 Over the past two years, over 40 Citizen Reviewers have participated in the ASRP Peer Review Process.

 - The Citizen Reviewer role has created a new way to improve the inclusivity of those with lived experience within the evaluation of research proposals.

 - Citizen Reviewers also ensure that the research the Alzheimer Society funds through the ASRP is not only relevant, but meaningful to those it impacts.

 - Citizen Reviewers give a voice to people with lived experience of dementia in determining funding and prioritizing the value of real-life experience within the dementia research space.